-All the members of the Board and the Management Committee have affirmed their compliance with the Code of Conduct as on 31st March, 2013 and a declaration to that effect, signed by the Managing Director and Chief Executive Officer (CEO), is attached and forms part of this Report.
+All the members of the Board and the Management Committee have affirmed their compliance with the Code of Conduct as on 31st March, 2015 and a declaration to that effect, signed by the Managing Director and Chief Executive Officer (CEO), is attached and forms part of this Report.

-All details relating to financial and commercial transactions where Directors may have a pecuniary interest are provided to the Board and the interested Directors neither participate in the discussion nor do they vote on such matters.
+All details relating to financial and commercial transactions where Directors may have a pecuniary interest are provided to the Board and the interested Directors neither participate in the discussion nor vote on such matters.